CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 #### Mac OSX Version
 Mac OSX Version compiles similarly to the Ubuntu version.
 Take a look at the prerequisites section.
-For GPU acceleration, OpenPose may be built with `GPU_MODE=OPENCL`.
+For GPU acceleration, OpenPose may be built with OpenCL support (check [OpenCL Version](#opencl-version) or add in CMake`GPU_MODE=OPENCL`).
 If you have a Mac with an inbuilt AMD graphics card, you have to manually select your AMD GPU.
 To do that, first note which device your Graphics card is set under:

 ```
 clinfo